a1ex9788/SystemMonitor/README.md

 The program is formed by one command that has two ways of monitoring the system:

-- Monitoring the changes on all the folders of the file system.
+- Monitoring the changes on all the directories of the file system.
-- Monitoring the changes on a specific folder.
+- Monitoring the changes on a specific directory.

 ### Output